 'Done' Means the Running System: Why Liveness Is Not Outcome in Production AI

 The most expensive failures in production AI are not the loud ones.
 A crashed service pages someone within seconds; everyone knows.
 The failures that cost real money are the quiet ones — the service that is up, answering health checks, consuming compute, and producing nothing of value.
-This article is about a single discipline that separates teams who can be trusted with a production AI system from teams who cannot: instrumenting and alarming on the outcome of the work, not on the liveness of the process.
-It is a lesson we did not learn from a textbook.
-It was forged operating a production, AI-orchestrated system at the hard end of reliability, where being wrong is immediate and expensive, and then generalized for client delivery.
-The specifics are confidential; the engineering principle is not, and it is the one most MLOps and AI monitoring setups get wrong.
+This article is about one discipline: instrumenting and alarming on the outcome of the work, not on the liveness of the process.
+We arrived at it the hard way — running our own AI systems in production under a strict data-integrity contract, where a silently stale value is treated as a defect rather than tolerated — and have since applied it in client delivery.
+The engineering principle generalizes cleanly, and it is the one most MLOps and AI monitoring setups get wrong.

 Liveness is the answer to "is the process running?" — a TCP port accepts connections, a container has not exited, an HTTP /health endpoint returns 200, CPU is being consumed.
 These are infrastructure signals.
 They were designed for an era of stateless web services, where a process that is up is, to a first approximation, a process that is working.